 - Financial statement demonstrating resources of at least $36,000 (USD) to pay normal expenses including nonresident tuition and fees, books, room and board for one year at Evergreen and funds necessary to meet travel expenses.
 The Office of Admissions must receive this statement in order to issue immigration paperwork.

 - Transcripts from any university attended outside of the United States or Canada evaluated for U.S. college credit and degree equivalencies by an approved member of the National Association of Credential Evaluation Services (NACES).

-- International students residing outside Washington can take the WEST B and E entrance tests at over 225 locations around the U.S., or at over 30 international sites.
+- International students residing outside Washington can take the WEST B and E entrance tests at over 225 locations around the U.S., or international sites.
 Please see www.pearsonvue.com/es/sa/ to check seat availability and test locations.
-If an international student cannot take these tests at a convenient location, then he/she may take the Praxis I pre-Professional skills Test in reading, writing and math from www.etsd.org/praxis at one of their international sites as a substitute, and take the WEST E test as soon as can be arranged.
+If an international student cannot take these tests at a convenient location, then he/she may take the Praxis Core Academic Skills for Educators (CORE) Tests in reading, writing and math from www.etsd.org/praxis at one of their international sites as a substitute, and take the WEST E test as soon as can be arranged.

 Recommended for all: Coursework in First and Second Language Acquisition Theories